Today’s Wonder of the Day was inspired by gabriel. gabriel Wonders, “what is a cat scan” Thanks for WONDERing with us, gabriel!

 CAT or CT scans are advanced versions of X-rays.
-Whereas regular X-rays can provide doctors with a two-dimensional view of a bone or other part of the body, CAT scans give doctors a much more detailed, three-dimensional view of what’s going on inside your body.
+Regular X-rays can provide doctors with a two-dimensional view of a bone or other part of the body.
+CAT scans give doctors a much more detailed, three-dimensional view of what’s going on inside your body.

-CAT scans are used most often by doctors to help figure out what is going on inside a person’s body that is making them sick.
+Why do doctors use CAT scans?
+They can help doctors figure out what is going on inside a person’s body when they’re sick.
 There are other uses for CAT scans, though.
-Some industries use CAT scans to see inside objects without destroying them by opening them.
-Archeologists have also been known to use CAT scans to see inside of mummies!
+Some industries use CAT scans to see inside objects without destroying them.
+For example, archeologists have used CAT scans to see inside of mummies!

-A CAT scan machine looks a bit like a big donut.
+Have you ever seen a CAT scan machine?
+If so, you know it looks a bit like a big donut.
 To scan your body, a doctor will have you lay flat on a table that then passes through the ring of the donut.
-This doesn’t hurt a bit, but it can be a bit nerve-wracking if you don’t know what to expect.
+This doesn’t hurt a bit.
+Still, it can be a bit nerve-wracking if you don’t know what to expect.

 As your body passes through the ring of the CAT scan machine, the machine takes many pictures with X-rays from hundreds of different angles.
-These images are then pasted together with a powerful computer to give doctors a unique three-dimensional picture of the inside of your body.
+These images are then pasted together with a powerful computer.
+This gives doctors a unique three-dimensional picture of the inside of your body.